ipld/ipld/selectors/selectors.md

 	next Selector (rename ">")
 }

-## ExploreIndex traverses a list, and for each element in the range specified,
+## ExploreRange traverses a list, and for each element in the range specified,
 ## will apply a next selector to those reached nodes.
 type ExploreRange struct {
 	start Int (rename "^")